wtyeung/n8n-nodes-azure-openai-ms-oauth2/README.md

 ### Token Refresh Issues

-This node implements **automatic token refresh** to prevent authentication failures:

-- **JWT Decoding**: Extracts the `exp` claim from the access token to determine exact expiry time
-- **Proactive Refresh**: Automatically refreshes the token before it expires (configurable buffer time)
-- **Manual Refresh**: Uses Azure AD token endpoint with `refresh_token` grant to get a new access token
-- **Per-Execution**: Token is checked and refreshed (if needed) at the start of each workflow execution

-**How it works:**

-1. When a workflow starts, the node decodes the JWT access token to get the expiry time
-2. If the token expires within the buffer period (default 15 minutes), it triggers a refresh
-3. The node calls Azure AD's token endpoint with the refresh token to get a new access token
-4. The fresh token is used for the entire workflow execution

-**If you still experience token expiration issues:**
+**If you experience token expiration issues:**

 1. **Verify `offline_access` scope**: The credential automatically adds `offline_access` to your API scope to enable refresh tokens.
 Check your Azure AD app registration allows this scope.

 2. **Check refresh token**: Ensure your Azure AD app is configured to issue refresh tokens.
 The node logs will show if a refresh token is missing.

-3. **Adjust buffer time**: If your workflows take longer than 15 minutes, increase `AZURE_OPENAI_TOKEN_REFRESH_BUFFER_SECONDS`.
+3. **Adjust buffer time**: If your workflows take longer than expected, increase the **Token Refresh Buffer (seconds)** in your credential settings (default: 900 seconds / 15 minutes).

-4. **Check logs**: Enable n8n logging to see token refresh attempts and any errors.
-Look for messages like "Token refreshed successfully via manual refresh".
+4. **Check logs**: Enable n8n logging to see token refresh attempts.
+Look for messages like:
+   - `✅ SUCCESS: Token refreshed via HTTP request (n8n OAuth2)`
+   - `✅ SUCCESS: Token refreshed via manual refresh_token grant`
+   - `✓ Token still valid, expires in X minutes`

 ## Resources